 1. Physical Barriers to Stop Rabbits from Damaging Your Hostas

-One of the most practical routes you can take is to erect physical barriers around your plants to try and keep the rabbits out.
+One of the more practical routes you can take is to erect physical barriers around your plants to keep the rabbits out.
 There are several ways you can go about this, and I’m going to explain each of them to you below.

 Row or Netting Cover